 Get a list of hotels in the city you’re next visiting on booking.com, and shoot them an email.
 Or look for a tour company on Tripadvisor and see if they can offer you a free tour.

-Contact Tourism Boards
+Contact Tourism Boards For Travel Sponsorships

-Start with local tourism boards initially.
+For one, start with local tourism boards initially.
 Eg Ahmedabad tourism board (if we have one) rather than Gujarat tourism board.
 The first three tourism boards that sponsored me were all local too — Goa tourism board, Zurich tourism board and Stuttgart tourism board.

 The best thing about working with tourism boards is that they take care of all costs — from flight tickets to hotel to sightseeing tours.